Guernsey: Geography

 There are many smaller islands, islets, rocks and reefs in Guernsey waters.
 Combined with a tidal range of 10 m and fast currents of up to 12 knots, this makes sailing in local waters dangerous.
 The very large tidal variation provides an environmentally rich inter-tidal zone around the islands, and some sites have received Ramsar Convention designation.

-The tidal flows in the area are remarkable, owing to the flatness of the ground for nearly 32 km (20 mi) westward.
+The tidal flows in the area are remarkable, owing to the flatness of the ground for nearly 32km (20mi) westward.
 Guernsey is the westernmost of the Channel Islands, and the jurisdiction is at the greatest distance from the coast of Normandy than any of the other islands.

 Climate

 Guernsey's climate is temperate, with mild winters and mild, sunny summers.
 It is classified as an oceanic climate, with a dry-summer trend, although marginally wetter than Mediterranean summers.
-The warmest months are July and August, when temperatures are generally around 20 C, with some days occasionally going above 24 C. On average, the coldest month is February, with an average air temperature of 6.9 C. Average air temperature reaches 17.1 C in August.
+The warmest months are July and August, when temperatures are generally around 20 C, with some days occasionally going above 24 C.

+On average, the coldest month is February, with an average air temperature of 6.9 C. Average air temperature reaches 17.1 C in August.
 Snow rarely falls, and is unlikely to settle, but is most likely to fall in February.
 Temperatures rarely drop below freezing, although strong wind-chill from Arctic winds can sometimes make it feel like it.
 The rainiest months are December (average 119 mm), November (average 107 mm) and January (average 92 mm).
 July is, on average, the sunniest month, with 253 hours recorded sunshine; December the least, with 58 hours recorded sunshine.

 Sea temperatures have been rising, and now vary between 8 C in February to 20 C in August.
 Average wind speeds vary between 20 kph and 40 kph, with gusts over 60 kph every four to five years.